saurfang/roxyPackage/README.md

 Workflow utility to maintain R packages

-This is a direct mirror of the current roxyPackage http://reaktanz.de/?c=hacking&s=roxyPackage
+This is directly based on the current version of roxyPackage http://reaktanz.de/?c=hacking&s=roxyPackage

 Since neither the package author Michalke or anyone has published this codebase on Github, this repository has been created to facilitate experimental feature enhancements and bug fixes.